TheTechOddBug/lon-mirror/README.md

 It is not a universality claim.
+It is not another agent.
+It is not a semantic judge.

 It is a completed foundational engineering layer inside MB-X.01.

-The correct current state is:
+Current correct state:

-OMNIA: canonical post-hoc structural measurement engine
-OMNIAMIND: upstream analytical extension
-OMNIA-LIMIT: downstream structural boundary v1.0: foundationally stabilized
+OMNIA       = canonical post-hoc structural measurement engine OMNIAMIND   = upstream analytical extension OMNIA-LIMIT = downstream structural boundary v1.0        = foundationally stabilized